onnela-lab/forest/docs/source/logging.md

 If we don't monitor log records, the script looks like this:

 ```
-from forest_module import f    # Import the function.
+from forest.forest_module.etc import f    # Import the function explicitly
 f(x)                                      # Run the function.
 ```

 For basic log records written to CSV, make three changes:

 ```
-from trunk.log import log_to_csv          # 1.
+from forest.poplar.functions.log import log_to_csv                # 1.
 Import this function.
-from forest_module import f
+from forest.forest_module.etc import f
 log_dir = 'path/to/log/output/directory'  # 2.
 Choose where to write log records.
 log_to_csv(log_dir)                       # 3.
 Initialize log file and handler.
 f(x)